 A Wisconsin native, Pete learned to fly as a teenager in the skies over southern Wisconsin.
 He entered the Air Force in 1979 as an honor graduate of the United States Air Force Academy.
 He received his master’s degree in International Affairs from Troy University in 1988 and was an International Affairs Fellow at Harvard University in 1996-97.

 Pete is an active pilot with more than 7,500 hours in military fighter and training aircraft as well as civil piston, turboprop, and business jet aircraft.
 He holds an FAA airline transport certificate and seaplane rating, and serves on the board of directors of the Recreational Aviation Foundation, Veterans Airlift Command, the U.S. Air Force Academy Falcon Foundation, America’s Warrior Partnership, and the Air Care Alliance.
 Pete is also a member of Federal Aviation Administration’s 13-member Management Advisory Council (MAC).
 Additionally, Pete serves as both the FAA’s NextGen Advisory Committee and MITRE Corporation’s Aviation Advisory Committee and the NASA Advisory Council Aeronautics Committee.

 Pete was named the 2007 Aviation Industry Leader of the Year by the Living Legends of Aviation.
-In December 2009, Pete was awarded the ICAS Sword of Excellence, the air show industry’s premier annual award.
+In December 2009, he was awarded the ICAS Sword of Excellence, the air show industry’s premier annual award.
 In January 2010, he was inducted as one of the 70 Living Legends of Aviation.
 In 2022, he was inducted into the Wisconsin Aviation Hall of Fame and the National Aeronautic Association (NAA) presented him with the Wesley L. McDonald Distinguished Statesman of Aviation Award.
 Pete and his wife Patty reside in Arlington, Virginia, and have six children.

 Reach Pete at +1 202-393-1500.